 Dealer-related Information in Vermont

 The Department of Motor Vehicles (DMV) rates as your best source for dealer information.
-You can call the DMV at (802) 828-2000 or wander through its website.
-It does a solid job of keeping dealers informed of new law changes that might have a bearing on how they operate.
+You can call the DMV at (802) 828-2000 or check out the Dealer Permit and Licensing page.

 Your dealer license must be renewed annually.
 Unlike some states where there is one set renewal date, Vermont staggers the renewal process throughout the year.
 The date your renewal is due depends on when your license was first issued.